evelinag/iterated-prisoners-dilemma/README.md

 python3 tit-for-tat.py
 ```

-The app will be waiting for your input and responding with its decision.
+The script will be waiting for your input and responding with its decision.

-Any strategy you implement should follow the same structure.
+Any strategy you implement should follow the same structure of reading inputs and writing outputs.

 ## Submitting the strategies